 Where VEd < 0.5Vpl,Rd the effect of the shear force on the bending resistance may be neglected, except where shear buckling reduces the section resistance.

-Where VEd ≥ 0.5Vpl,Rd the reduced moment resistance should be taken as the design resistance of the cross-section, calculated using a reduced yield strength:
+Where VEd ≥ 0.5Vpl,Rd the reduced moment resistance should be taken as the design resistance of the cross-section, calculated using a reduced yield strength for the shear area, given by:

 and Vpl,Rd is calculated as described here.